-Wondering what to see in Salt Lake City in one day?
+Wondering what there is to see in a day in Salt Lake City?
 The beautiful Utah capital has many attractions that can easily be visited in one day.

-Our one day guide gives you all of the best things to do in Salt Lake City!
+Our one day guide provides all of the best things to do in Salt Lake City!

 What to See in Salt Lake City in One Day